 Atticoantral diseases are associated with the following pathological processes:

 - Ossicular Necrosis.
-Ossicular necrosis is commonly associated with atticoantral disease.
-The destruction typically affects the long process of the incus but can extend to the superstructure of the stapes, the handle of the malleus, or the entire ossicular chain.
-Consequently, the resultant hearing loss is generally more severe than that observed in tubotympanic disease.
-Interestingly, in certain cases, the cholesteatoma bridges the gap left by the destroyed ossicles, resulting in no apparent hearing loss, a phenomenon referred to as “cholesteatoma hearer.”
+Ossicular necrosis, particularly of the long process of the incus (but can extend to the superstructure of the stapes, the handle of the malleus, or the entire ossicular chain), is common in AAD, resulting in severe hearing loss.
+However, in some cases, cholesteatoma bridges the gap left by necrosed ossicles, preserving hearing (“cholesteatoma hearer”).

 - Common aerobic organisms are Pseudomonas aeruginosa, Proteus, Escherichia coli and Staphylococcus aureus.